 2.1 Communication Routes

-Unlike other methods that only consider ligand-receptor, the rCom inference cell communication based on the communication routes that are extended from L-R pairs.
-In the figure X, we show how we generate communication routes from four different biological knowledge databases including: Chip-seq [13], CellChat , CellTalkDB and rPAC.
+Unlike other methods that only consider ligand-receptor, the rCom infers cell communication based on the communication routes that are extended from L-R pairs.
+In figure X, we show how we generate communication routes from four different biological knowledge databases including: Chip-seq [13], CellChat , CellTalkDB and rPAC.

 Communication route pair has two routes: (i) communication ligand route (CLR) and (ii) communication receptor route (CRR).
 Communication ligand route captures the signals which are cell-secreted ligands produced when the transcription factor (TF) binds to the target genes.
 The cell that secrets ligands is known as secretor.
 CLR usually starts from TF and follow the path to the ligands.
-Two biological knowledge databased are used to generate CLR, rPAC routes and Chip-seq DB.
+Two biological knowledge databases are used to generate CLR, rPAC routes and Chip-seq DB.
 The CLR is like effector routes in rPAC, but the primary TFs of CLR are not only from KEGG but also from Chip-seq.
 Communication receptor route captures the signals transduction from cell surface into the nucleus in which each route starts from receptor and follows a path to the TFs.
-The cell that receiving ligand signal is known as receiver.
-CRR are transformed from signaling routes in rPAC (KEGG).
-The connection of CLR and CRR are ligand and receptor pairs derived from two ligand-receptors pairs databases: CellChatDB, CellTalk and ligand-receptors pairs in p1 routes of rPAC.
-Totally 104004 communication route pairs are built and stored in graph structure in rCom.
+The cell where ligand binds is known as receiver.
+CRR are signaling routes in rPAC (KEGG).
+The connection of CLR and CRR are ligand and receptor pairs derived from two ligand-receptors pairs databases: CellChatDB, CellTalk and ligand-receptors pairs in signaling routes of rPAC.
+Totally 104004 communication route pairs are identified and stored in graph structure in rCom.

 2.2 Node expected value and evaluation value